Gino Lupini: Author

-Lupini is now a teacher at private International school in Milan, Italy.
-Additionally he has focused himself on his charity work.
-As of 2023 he has become a published author of several books under a pen name which he has not released.

-In 2025, he wrote a historical book titled, The Royal House of Savoy: Unifers of Italy.
+He has been published twice using a pen name.
+However in 2025, using his name he wrote a historical academic book titled, The Royal House of Savoy: Unifers of Italy.
 The book's foreword was written by Emanuele Filiberto of Savoy, Prince of Venice, the de jure King of Italy.
+The conclusion of the book was written by the first female heir of the family, Princess Vittoria of Savoy.
 According to the blurb, the book focuses on 1000 year history of House of Savoy and their role in unifying Italy.
-The book will be released in March 2026.
+The blurbs from the cover come from a number of notable names such as: Prince Dimitri of Yugoslavia, Prince Charles-Henri de Lobkowicz, Professor Neil Kent and The Royal Watcher.
+The book was published by Academica Press and released in March 2026.